christian-de-ornellas/christian-de-ornellas/README.md

 ~~~~
 {
   "welcome": "Hi visitor!, I'm Christian.
-Welcome to my Github"
+Welcome to my Github",
   "description": "I am a Full-Stack Developer, I have been working with system dev since 2013.
 I   have a background working with different technologies, today my main focus is on JavaScript
     ecosystem such as React, Node, and React Native. "
 }
 ~~~~
 <img align="right" alt="GIF" src="https://dotnettrickscloud.blob.core.windows.net/uploads/CourseImages/becomeamernstackdeveloper-mobile.png" width="350" height="280" />